-I am currently a Lecturer in Microbiology at the University of Westminster and a Fellow of the Higher Education Academy (FHEA).
+I am currently a Senior Lecturer in Microbiology at the University of Westminster and a Fellow of the Higher Education Academy (FHEA).
 I am also Co-course Leader for the BSc (Hons) Medical Sciences programme.

 I was previously an Assistant Professor and Wellcome ISSF Fellow at the London School of Hygiene and Tropical Medicine, a Marie Curie Research Fellow at Imperial College London and a Marie Curie PhD Fellow at Leiden University.